anhddo/ascii-rl-lib/Design.md

 3. We aim to use no other library than what we have in class at the end of the project.
 We will test our control algorithm on a python simulation (gymansium) to verify the correctness of our implementation, which we will use `pyml`.
 After we finish implement the simulation, we will test those algorithms on the simulation and exclude the `pyml` library from our final project.

-4. Commented module type declarations (.mli files) which will provide you with an initial specification to code to.

-See all .mli, excluding animation.mli
+4. See all .mli, excluding animation.mli because that likely will not find its way into the final submission.

-5. An implementation plan: a list of the order in which you will implement features and by what date you hope to have them completed.

-See implementationplan.md
+5. See implementationplan.md

-6. You may also include any other information that will make it easier to understand your project.
+6. See IMG_0235.JPEG for a flowchart of how information will flow